david-fale/reflections/sprint-5/end-of-sprint-5.md

 In addition to the challenge specific reflections, answer the following questions:

-### Do you feel more or less confident in your JavaScript skills after this sprint?
-What made you feel this?

 ### Which parts of Foundations made you feel really good?